Patient standing comfortably without back pain after spinal fusion surgery in Poland

 What’s in the Polish package

-Spinal fusion at the partner clinics typically includes:
+Spinal fusion at our partner clinics typically includes:

 • Pre-operative video consultation with the operating surgeon, with imaging review